QQ38 (Classics and English)

-A typical weekly timetable
+A typical week

 This table is a summary of Course I. In Course II students have a preliminary year studying Latin or Greek, and then follow the structure outlined below.
 To find out more about how our teaching year is structured, visit our Academic Year page.

 Five papers are taken:

-Four written papers form the First University Examination, together with a submitted portfolio of two essays for Introduction to English language and literature.
+Four written papers form the first University examination, together with a submitted portfolio of two essays for Introduction to English language and literature.
 All exams must be passed, but marks do not count towards the final degree.

-CoursesSeven papers are taken:
+COURSESSeven papers are taken:

 Up to three papers examined as coursework (extended essays and dissertation).
 The remaining papers will then be examined by final written examinations.